leahscampbell/iGDE_Monitor/README.md

   * `pip install geeViz --upgrade`

 * Running scripts
-  * Each script is intended to run sequentially to reproduce the methods used in Biswas et al 2021 (forthcoming)
+  * Each script is intended to run sequentially to reproduce the methods used in Rohde et al 2021